 The baby was just hours old, but he was, as all babies are, a marvel and a miracle, all wrapped up in a striped cotton blanket.
-In the rare moments that he opened his impossibly dark newborn eyes to the world, he must have seen, staring back at him, two youthful faces squinting in an expression equal parts adoration, pride, and terror.
+In the rare moments that he opened his impossibly dark newborn eyes to the world he saw, staring back at him, two youthful faces squinting in an expression equal parts adoration, pride, and terror.
 It’s no wonder that he so often scrunched them closed again, his impossibly furrowed newborn brow conveying his view of his unfortunate lot.

-There in the hospital room on his first whole day of life, we had stared at him so long that my mom had to – finally – gently suggest that he might benefit from a diaper change.
+There in the hospital room on his first whole day of life, we had stared at him so long that my mom gently suggested that he might benefit from a diaper change.
 His father and I, whose ages taken together added up to hers, stared at her blankly.
-Thinking of it now, I am sure our expressions mirrored one I have seen on my adult children’s faces in times of great stress and uncertainty, moments of transparency in which their young lives flash across their startled eyes, sudden mirrors of the toddler caught red-handed, the teenager uttering an untruth, the young adult facing the unforeseen.
+Thinking of it now, I am sure our expressions mirrored one I have seen on my adult children’s faces moments of stress and transparency in which their startled eyes suddenly become mirrors of the toddler caught red-handed, the teenager uttering an untruth, the young adult facing the unforeseen.
 Anyway, no one said anything until someone – I cannot remember if it was the stunned baby’s father or the overwhelmed young mother – finally spoke.
-“Um, the nurses do that,” one of us said without a hint of irony.
-The other added solemnly: “I don’t think we’re allowed.”
+“Um, the nurses do that,” one of us said, without a hint of irony, while the other added solemnly: “I don’t think we’re allowed.”

 Eventually, though, you began to figure things out.
-And necessity being the mother of invention, and motherhood being the original inventor of necessity, you came to grips with the fact that you were the only one around who could do this job, which was to take care of a baby who, according to the state-issued birth certificate which was somewhere in a towering pile of unread mail, did, in fact, legally belong to you.
+And necessity being the mother of invention, and motherhood being the original inventor of necessity, you came to grips with the fact that you were the only one around who could do this job, which was to take care of a baby who, according to the state-issued birth certificate did, in fact, belong to you.
 Even in the worst moments, the longest nights, the most overwhelmed afternoons in which throwing in a single load of laundry became an impossibility, you remained the mother and father this baby had ended up with.
 And because you adored this little one so much already, and because you wanted the very best for them, you kept trying, struggling to be good enough, all the while wondering if there wasn’t someone better for the job.

 And then one day after some weeks of this, just about the time you started to lose hope, the little person smiled back at you for the first time, and it felt like the marvel and the miracle all over again, like the sun coming out after a long rain.
 And then one happy day they laughed at you, too, the lyrical, hiccupping, virulently contagious laugh of a baby who suddenly thinks you are the most hilarious and wonderful person ever.
 And you knew then, for sure, that you really did belong to each other, that it was all going to be ok.